TO INVESTIGATE AND EXPOSE CRONY CAPITALISM, MISUSE OF TAXPAYER MONIES, AND OTHER GOVERNMENTAL CORRUPTION OR MALFEASANCE.

 Peter Schweizer is the President of Government Accountability Institute and a best-selling author.
 From 2008-9 he was a consultant to the Office of Presidential Speechwriting in the White House.
 He has also served as a member of the Ultraterrorism Study Group at the U.S. government’s Sandia National Laboratory and is a former consultant to NBC News.
 His books have been translated into eleven languages and include several New York Times or Washington Post bestsellers.

-Peter’s latest book, Clinton Cash-The Untold Story of How Foreign Governments and Businesses made Bill and Hillary Rich became a New York Times best-seller and spurred independent reporting by multiple mainstream media outlets.
+Peter’s latest book, Secret Empires: How the American Political Class Hides Corruption and Enriches Family and Friends was #1 on the New York Times best-seller’s list.
+HIs previous book Clinton Cash: The Untold Story of How Foreign Governments and Businesses made Bill and Hillary Rich became a New York Times best-seller and spurred independent reporting by multiple mainstream media outlets.

 Peter is the author of the book Extortion: How Politicians Extract Your Money, Buy Votes, and Line Their Own Pockets.
 Both Extortion and his previous book, Throw Them All Out were New York Times best-sellers and were featured on CBS’s 60 Minutes